Football Food – Copycat Crispy Chicken Wonton Tacos

 Fry the wonton wrapper with the chicken inside for about 30 seconds or so until wonton wrapper is golden brown and crispy.
 You want to be sure to keep the wonton open- don’t let it seal or it won’t really be a taco.
 To keep it from sealing, hold the top flap up with a pair of tongs until the wonton starts to fry.

 Top each taco with coleslaw mix and a sprinkle of chopped cilantro.
-Give everyone a lime wedge to squeeze over their tacos.
+Give everyone a little lime wedge to squeeze over their tacos.